Facebook Says Security Breach Affected Almost 50 Million Accounts

 The "View As" feature has also been temporarily turned off, pending a security review.

+No passwords were accessed as part of the attack, Facebook says, and no credit card information could have been taken.

 The vulnerability that made the attack possible was caused by multiple bugs in Facebook's code interacting; it was introduced in July 2017.
-At some point attackers discovered the vulnerability and began exploiting it.
+At some point, attackers discovered the vulnerability and began exploiting it.